Horgix/click-count-infra/doc/src/improvements.md

 oom killer.
 The best case, of course, would be to run on something better than t2.micro instances, or having more of them.

-# GitLab Runners autoscaling and deregistering
+## GitLab Runners autoscaling and deregistering

-TODO
+Currently not implemented but would be nice to have.

-# Contribute a Marathon Ansible module
+## Contribute a Marathon Ansible module

 The lack of an Ansible module dedicated to running Marathon applications forces to use the `uri` module.
 It would be better and cleaner to have a dedicated module for Ansible, which could probably be created easily.

-# Tailor needed AWS key policies
+## Tailor needed AWS key policies

 Currently, the required policies listed for the AWS user are the following :